Blanca Gomez Arellano v. United States, No. 2:19-cv-00141 (S.D. Tex., filed May 13, 2019).

 This is a wrongful death lawsuit brought by a mother whose son who died trapped in a tractor-trailer container while the vehicle was impounded by U.S. Customs and Border Protection (CBP).
 On October 13, 2017, CBP officers detained a tractor-trailer for inspection and discovered an undocumented individual inside.
 CBP then took the driver and undocumented individual into custody and impounded the truck.
 Three days later, CBP officers noticed a foul smell and liquid leaking from the truck, and they contacted the local sheriff’s department, who found a decomposing body.

 The complaint alleges claims under the Federal Tort Claims Act for negligence, gross negligence, assault and battery, false imprisonment, and intentional infliction of emotional distress.
 A policy manual currently in effect directs CBP officers that “all closed containers must be opened and their contents inventoried” upon the impounding of a vehicle.
 The compartment in which the victim’s body was found was clearly marked as a “Liftable Lower Bunk.”
 The complaint alleges that the officers acted negligently or recklessly to cause the victim’s death.
+The government moved to dismiss the complaint in May of 2019.

 Counsel: Texas Civil Rights Project